 We consider many options, including developing new technologies and processes to handle water, finding ways to recycle and reuse more water and implementing procedures to replace fresh water with more saline (salty) water for use in our operations.

-The Alberta and Saskatchewan governments closely monitor and regulate water usage.
+The Alberta and British Columbia governments closely monitor and regulate water usage.
 We apply for licenses and are required to demonstrate how much water we will consume to avoid affecting or disturbing the ecosystems in the area.
 We continue to monitor the water flow throughout the entire life of the project to successfully meet these requirements.

 What we’re doing to reduce water consumption